dpinela/DeathsDoor.Randomizer/README.md

 [RC-r]: https://github.com/homothetyhk/RandomizerCore/releases
 [RCJ]: https://github.com/homothetyhk/RandomizerCore.Json/releases

-After installing BepInEx, install this mod, ItemChanger and RandomizerCore onto the BepInEx plugins directory.
+After installing BepInEx, install this mod, ItemChanger, RandomizerCore and RandomizerCore.Json onto the BepInEx plugins directory.
 Then launch the game, select an empty save slot, and press left or right while the "Start" option is selected until it reads "Start Rando".
 Select that to start a randomized game.

 # Recommended additions